dmrazzy/starlark/spec.md

 len("😀")               # 4 (UTF-8) or 2 (UTF-16)
 ```

-Although string values may be capable of representing any sequence elements,
+Although string values may be capable of representing any sequence of elements,
 string  _literals_ can denote only sequences of UTF-K code
 units that are valid encodings of text.
 (Any literal syntax capable of representing arbitrary element sequences